carpentries-lab/python-aos-lesson/_episodes/05-git.md

 >
 {: .challenge}

-A version control system stores a master copy of your code in a repository, which you can't edit directly.
+A version control system stores an authoritative copy of your code in a repository, which you can't edit directly.

 Instead, you checkout a working copy of the code,